Tarif24/Portfolio_Website_React/README.md

 ## Usage

 The main use for this project would be to copy this repo and rework it to fit your needs and make it your own personal portfolio.
-Another use of this project could be to use it as a learning tool since it uses basic web dev so it would be a great tool to learn and see what does what in a web page.
+Another use of this project could be to use it as a learning tool since it uses basic react knowledge so it would be a great tool to learn and see how react works.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>